cosmir17/cats-effect3-projects/video-asset-handler/README.md

 ## How to run
-(The URL points are removed, it probably won't do anything)
+(The URL points are removed, it probably won't do anything) URL can be added in Prod section in 'config.loader' class.

 VideoAssetHandlerApp is executable.
-Instruction is provided after it runs.
+Instruction is shown after the app runs.
 Please run it with a command.
 There are two choices.

 1. download-asset <asset-id>
 2. produce-thumbnail

 You need to have a video file in '.mov' format in the same location as you run the second command.
 Otherwise, you will end up with an error message.
 I have attached two screenshots running the app.
+This is a graphical aid.

 ## How to run Tests
-sbt clean it:test
+sbt clean it:test test
 "VH_APP_ENV" is set as "test" in the build file.
 If you run the tests on intellij, you have to provide an environment variable "VH_APP_ENV" as "test".
 Otherwise, tests won't run properly